WeebMogul/Data-Analysis-of-Demon-Slayer-reviews-on-Amazon/README.md

 My main motivation for this project was to have a collected analysis of every volume of Demon Slayer if there was a time I would by the entire set.

 Using beautifulsoup, I scraped reviews for each volume on Amazon into a .json file.
 Then, I created a web app to display my results including the wordcloud and the most frequent words and relevant topics related to the review.

+Here is the project web app using streamlit : https://weebmogul-used-cars-price-prediction-app-app-i452j2.streamlit.app/